-Landon is originally from Murray, KY and graduated from Lipscomb University with a Doctor of Pharmacy degree in May 2020.
-His interests include emergency medicine and cardiology.
-Upon completion of his residency, Landon hopes to become BCPS certified and to obtain a position as a clinical pharmacist.
+Taylor is originally from Birdseye, IN, and graduated from Purdue University with a Doctor of Pharmacy degree in May 2021.
+Her interests include critical care, oncology, and ambulatory care.
+Upon completion of her residency, Taylor hopes to become BCPS certified and obtain a position as a clinical pharmacist.

-Lauren is originally from Evansville, IN and graduated from Butler University in May 2020 with a Doctor of Pharmacy degree.
-Her interests include internal medicine, critical care, and ambulatory care.
-Upon completion of her residency, Lauren hopes to obtain a clinical pharmacist position and become BCPS certified.
+Megan is originally from Owensville, IN and graduated from The University of Tennessee in May 2021 with a Doctor of Pharmacy degree.
+Her interests include ambulatory care, internal medicine, and critical care.
+Upon completion of her residency, Megan hopes to obtain a clinical pharmacist position and become BCPS certified.

 Applying for PGY1 Pharmacy Residency

 Deaconess requirements for application

 Those interested in applying for one of these two positions please submit the following by January 15th: